TEFAF Maastricht 2019

-Madonna & Child with St. John the Baptist
+Madonna and Child with Saint John the Baptist, ca. 1625

-London/Milan, Robilant+Voena, Milano-Genova andata/ritorno, percorsi della pittura tra Manierismo e Barocco, 24th October - 6th December 2012
+Milan, Robilant+Voena, Milano-Genova andata/ritorno, percorsi della pittura tra Manierismo e Barocco, 24 October–6 December 2012

 Genoa, Palazzo Nicolosio Lomellino, Bernardo Strozzi: 1582–1644: la conquista del colore, 11 October 2019–12 January 2020

 Born in Genoa, Bernardo Strozzi studied painting briefly before entering the Capuchin monastery of San Barnaba in 1598, which earned him the nickname Il Cappuccino.
 Strozzi received permission to leave the monastery in 1610 to care for his ailing mother and unmarried sister, during which time he continued to paint.
 He never returned to the Capuchin order, instead relocating to Venice in 1630 where he became known as Il prete Genovese.
 There, he must have headed a large workshop, as the many versions of some of his works suggest.
 During the first two decades of the seventeenth century, Strozzi’s painting became increasingly free, his brushwork broader.
 Paintings such as the famous Saint Catherine of the Wadsworth Atheneum of Hartford, painted ca. 1615, with the sweetly elegant female figure bathed in clear light, are exemplary of Strozzi’s early maturity.
 Although his style was initially indebted to the models of late Tuscan mannerism and painters like Pietro Sorri (his first teacher) Ventura Salimbeni and Aurelio Lomi, both active in Genoa, his mature style was highly personal, combining the models of his early years with the influence of Rubens and Procaccini, especially in terms of their vivid and bright colours.